-Railroad bridges can trace their roots back to the industry's beginnings in the mid-19th century.
+Railroad bridges and train trestles can trace their roots back to the industry's beginnings in the mid-19th century.
 Prior to the development of iron, and later steel, early bridges were built of either stone or wood.
 During this time engineers designed some quite stunning, and perhaps somewhat harrowing, wooden bridges that appeared as if they might not hold a person let alone a heavy train.
 However, after iron and steel began to be widely employed

 in the latter 19th century new bridge designs were employed, the most common of these being trusses, beams, girders and spans.
 Today, many of the stone-arch bridges built in the mid-19th century remain in regular service due to their exceptional construction.
 Additionally, most are also either on the National Register or National Historic Landmarks with names like the Thomas Viaduct in Maryland or the Starrucca Viaduct in northeastern Pennsylvania.

 One of the first railroad bridges to be built in the country is credited to the Baltimore & Ohio Railroad which constructed its Thomas Viaduct in 1835 located at Elkridge, Maryland over the Patapsco River.
 The bridge gained its name for the B&O's first president, Philip E. Thomas and at the time of its construction was the world's longest masonry bridge and the first curved structure of its kind.
 Even today it remains the largest bridge of its type and still carries regular freight and passenger trains to this day, a testament to the strength and longevity of not only its stone construction but also the masons who built it.